makors/mirror/README.md

             replace: "insert_text_to_replace_here"
             with: "insert_replaced_text_here"
             where: "everywhere"
-         # To replace mentions of @roles, @users or #channels,
-         # you have to replace their ids.
-For example:
+         # To replace mentions of @roles, @users or #channels, you have to replace their ids:
          # 2:
          #    replace: "insert_role_id_to_replace_here"
          #    with: "insert_replaced_role_id_here"